Sighing At The Bridge Of Sighs

 It was the incomparable Terry Pratchett who once wrote that:

 Fitting that it was Pratchett’s character Death, who made this astute observation, don’t you think?
 But now to make it worse we’ve built countless wonders like those one finds in cities like Venice and Rome, which along with entire mountain ranges, grand cathedrals and entire countries we have somehow transformed into nothing more than mere numbers on a list.
-A list used to engage (mostly) in some wanton act of competitive travel.
-Are we so bored that we can turn following the herd, and indeed the orders (same old itineraries) of the flock into fun?
+A list used to engage (mostly) in some wanton act of competitive travel – likes and reposts.
+Are we humans so bored that we can turn following the herd, and indeed the orders and same old itineraries of the flock into fun?
+It isn’t fun to me.
+It is a life mapped before it has even taken place.